cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 The main point I would like to make is, you should fully understand and be able to explain your code.
 An interviewer may ask you questions like what I am asking here, and it would reflect poorly on you if you cannot explain your code.

+---

+If any of `a`, `b`, and `c` is less than or equal to zero, then the condition at line 43 will always be false.
+Is there any need to further check if `a`, `b`, and `c` is less than or equal to zero at line 51?

+I will not go into details why in some programming languages (but not JavaScript) we need also to ensure a, b, c are positives.

 #### Sprint-3/implement/rotate-char.js

 How would you modify your implementation if shift is allowed to be a negative number to represent a rotation in the opposite direction?